Page by Bob Leathers with Contributions From Many Family and Friends

 - The Nugget Coal Company opened the Nugget No. 1 Mine just South of Elmo.

 - The United Mine Workers of American organized local union No. 7247 to represent the employees of the new Nugget Mine.
 The union would represent the workers until the mine sold in 1958.
 The new owners in 1958 would refuse to accept the United Mine Workers as the bargaining agent for the workers.

 - United Mine Workers of American organized local union No. 7502 to represent the workers of the Monolith Portland Midwest Coal Company’s workers.

 - Hanna High School graduates would now pay $16.25 per quarter in general fees, which included a health fee from the University medical service, to attend the University of Wyoming.
 Out of State students to pay $40.00 in general fees.

 1939 September 1:

 - Germany invaded Poland and World War II started.
 The United States adopted a neutral position until 1941 when Pearl Harbor was attacked by Japan.

-- A new Union Pacific Coal Company store was opened on the Lincoln Highway that ran through the center of town.
+- A new Union Pacific Coal Company Store was opened on the Lincoln Highway that ran through the center of town.
 It contained all the necessities a mining family would need such as school supplies, gifts, tools, clothing and groceries.
-G. E. Bullock was the manager.
+G. E. Bullock was the first manager.

 1940, June 14: